Instructional Resources

 Curriculum Renewal Process

-The curriculum renewal process can take many forms, but there are specific components that are included in most models.
-Typical components/stages include:
+The curriculum renewal process can take many forms, but there are specific phases that are included in most models.
+Typical phases include:

-• Determination of Needs: Identification of the purpose of the development/re-development, identification of the planning/development team(s), identification of evidence and data to inform development/redevelopment, and determination of the timeline for the process.
+• Determining Needs: Identifying the purpose of the development / re-development, identifying the planning / development team(s), identifying evidence and data to inform development / redevelopment, and determining the timeline for the process.

-• Visioning: Clear articulation of the strategic direction for the new or redeveloped program.
+• Creating the Vision: Articulating the strategic direction for the new or redeveloped program.

-• Development (Redevelopment) of Program Outcomes: Development of high-level program learning outcomes that would include discipline-specific learning outcomes and possibly, graduate attributes.
+• Developing Program Learning Outcomes (PLOs): Developing high-level program learning outcomes that will include discipline-specific learning outcomes and possibly, graduate attributes.

-• Curriculum Mapping: The process of associating course learning outcomes with their relevant program-level outcomes that results in the development of a curriculum map, which is a matrix noting those associations.
+• Curriculum Mapping: Associating specific course learning outcomes with their relevant program learning outcomes that results in the development of a curriculum map, which is a matrix noting those associations.

-• Implementation: A complete or phased-in delivery of the new or redeveloped program.
+• Implementing: Completing a phased-in delivery of the new or redeveloped program.

-• Evaluation: Formative and/or summative reviews of the implemented program to determine if it met its intended goals and determination of any modifications required.
+• Evaluating: Completing formative and/or summative reviews of the implemented program to determine if it meets its intended goals and then determining if modifications are required.

 Resources and Links